Capitalism and Slavery: Abolitionist sentiment

-Later developments
+Professor David Eltis's 2025 book Atlantic Cataclysm:Rethinking the Atlantic Slave Trades highlights the fact that in the eighteenth century there was a thriving culture of reading newspaper and magazine with relatively high literacy rates in the english speaking world.
+These publications produced a steady flow of reporting about the violence on board slave-trading ships and in the slave colonies and these led to changes in attitudes to slavery.
+He says, "Value shifts in Britain and the northern US are an essential part of the explanation."

+Legacy

 Robin Blackburn in The Overthrow of Colonial Slavery, 1776–1848 (1988) summarised the thesis of Capitalism and Slavery in the terms that it took slavery to be a part of colonial mercantilism, that was then overtaken by the colonial expansion and domestic wage labour of the rising European powers.
 Noting that Williams provided both argument and illustration, while ignoring slavery in the United States, he considers the schematic ultimately "mechanical and unsatisfactory".
 He finds David Brion Davis fuller on abolitionist thought, and Eugene Genovese better on the resistance ideas of the enslaved people.

 Catherine Hall and the other authors of Legacies of British Slave-Ownership: Colonial Slavery and the Formation of Victorian Britain (2014) identified four key arguments of Capitalism and Slavery, and wrote of a schism between Anglo-American historians and those from the Caribbean on their status.
 The context is a series of projects run by University College London, with Web presence at www.ucl.ac.uk/lbs.
 The stated arguments are: